Jay1chand/vsd_squadron_jayachand/README.md

 ### 15 Unique instructions:

 #### Instructions:
-All of these are referenced from
+All of these are referenced from the above code I have compiled in the virtual box, The below Image set each contains an image of the instruction code(hexadecimal) and assembly language corresponding to it.

 ##### Image 1
 ![Image 1](https://github.com/user-attachments/assets/18f62720-66f6-47d0-b747-4881de58a708)